-I’ve listed just the 4 most common, but they aren’t the only ones.
+I’ve listed just the four most common, but they aren’t the only ones.
 You may also be dealing with Palmetto Bugs (wood roaches).
-Even if you’re dealing with a completely different species, the information here can be applied to any species of cockroach.
-The treatments and solutions you find here will work for all of them.
+Even if you’re dealing with an entirely different species, the information here applies to any species of cockroach.
+The treatments and solutions you find here work for all of them.

 Which species are you dealing with?

-Knowing exactly which type of cockroach you’re dealing with will make your fight to against them so much easier.
-Different types have different preferences for foods and such.
-The more you about know what you’re dealing with, the better your chances are at getting rid of them for good.
+Knowing which type of cockroach you’re dealing with will make your fight against them so much faster.
+Different species have different preferences for foods and such.
+The more you about know what you’re dealing with, the better your chances are of getting rid of them for good.

 Tip 1: To speed up the process of catching these pests for identification, add some small food crumbs in the middle of the trap.
-A little goes a long way, and it also forces the roach to step on the adhesive (because they won’t be able to reach the food crumb otherwise.
+A little goes a long way here. , The bits will lure the roach on to the adhesive (because they won’t be able to reach the food crumb otherwise).

-Tip 2: Choose the place of your traps wisely.
-Any random location won’t work very well.
-Place them near common hiding places like crevices, and baseboards.
+Tip 2: Choose where you place your traps wisely.
+Just any random location won’t work very well.
+Place them near familiar hiding places like crevices, and baseboards.

 Why They’re Bugging You